ErickCassoli/English-IA/README.md

 ```

 ### Ollama fallback
+If the service is offline the API still responds thanks to deterministic fallbacks.
+When
-If `OLLAMA_HOST` is unreachable, the LLM client returns a deterministic fallback JSON payload so the
+`OLLAMA_HOST` is unreachable, the LLM client returns a deterministic JSON payload so the API remains
-API remains testable.
+testable.

 ## Endpoints
 - `GET /healthz`